lion-packages/files/README.md

 ```

 ### 4. FOLDER
-The `folder` function checks if the directory path exists, if it doesn't, it creates the directory.
+The `folder` function checks if the directory path exists, if it doesn't, it creates the directory
 ```php
 require_once 'vendor/autoload.php';